-- Step: 1.
-The individual (Payee) presents a cheque at their local branch to be deposited into their account. - Step: 2.
-The Payee's TPSP scans the cheque and sends the details to the Payer's TPSP.

-Note: conceivably, the cheque image will not be routed via the ICS central system as per existing cheque processing. - Step: 3.
-The Payer's TPSP validates the cheque details e.g. duplicates, fraud or high value. - Step: 4.
-In this scenario, a high value cheque payment requires the Payer to authorise the cheque before further processing (Steps 4a through to 4d).
-Note: the authorisation process is consistent with the Standing Order set-up process described in section 4.6.1 - Step: 5.
-The cheque payment is initiated by the Payer's TPSP. - Step: 6.
-The PSP executes the payment and a funds check is performed.
-Where the payment cannot be executed, the Payee's TPSP is notified via the Pay/No Go message (Step 6a and 6b). - Step: 7.
-Cleared funds are pushed to the clearing and settlement service.
+- Step 1: The individual (payee) presents a cheque to their local branch to be deposited into their account. - Step 2: The payee's TPSP scans the cheque and sends the details to the payer's TPSP.
+Note: conceivably, the cheque image will not be routed via the ICS central system as per existing cheque processing. - Step 3: The payer's TPSP validates the cheque details e.g. duplicates, fraud or high value. - Step 4: In this scenario, a high-value cheque payment requires the payer to authorise the cheque before further processing (Steps 4a through to 4d).
+Note: the authorisation process is consistent with the Standing Order set-up process described in Section 4.4.1 - Step 5: The cheque payment is initiated by the payer's TPSP. - Step 6: The PSP executes the payment and a funds check is performed.
+Where the payment cannot be executed, the payee's TPSP is notified via the Pay/No Go message (Step 6a and 6b). - Step 7: Cleared funds are pushed to the clearing and settlement service.

-- Step: 8.
-A settlement obligation is created between the receiving and sending PSP. - Step: 9.
-The clearing and settlement service initiates settlement with the BoE. - Step: 10.
-Payment details are sent to the Payee's PSP. - Step: 11.
-The payment is reconciled against the cheque received from the Payee's TPSP. - Step: 12.
-The Payee is credited with the amount. - Step: 13.
-The Payee TPSP's reconciliation process ensures that the payment has been cleared.
+- Step 8: A settlement obligation is created between the receiving and sending PSP. - Step 9: The clearing and settlement service initiates settlement with the BoE. - Step 10: Payment details are sent to the payee's PSP. - Step 11: The payment is reconciled against the cheque received from the payee's TPSP. - Step 12: The payee is credited with the amount. - Step 13: The payee TPSP's reconciliation process ensures that the payment has been cleared.

-4.8 Paper Credit Payments
+4.6 Paper Credit Payments